 - add excluded destination for all shopping and or any other paid channel

 There are many ways to cover all these steps, but I will only suggest the easiest way.

-Step 1: Place all products as out of stock
+Step 1: Place all products to exclude all destinations

 Go to Google Merchant Center > Products > Feeds > click on your feed

-From the tabs, choose Feed Rules and click on the blue plus sign and search for availability
+From the tabs, choose Feed Rules and click on the blue plus sign and search for excluded destinations.

 Now click on set to in the data source section